Matthew S. - Quilt Finished in 2009

 Matthew S.'s Story

-Recent developments have shown that Matthew has regained sensations in his legs (there are three people who swear he moved a foot).
-We are shifting focus to the brain injury (rather than focusing on the spinal cord injury as before).
+Recent developments have shown that Matthew has regained sensations in his legs (there are three people who swear he moved a foot). we are shifting focus to the brain injury (rather than focusing on the spinal cord injury as before).
 What this means?
 Who knows?
-We are reminded by every doctor we speak with that a poor MRI does not mean he will not have recovery.
-There are many patients walking and talking with horrible MRIs and others completely debilitated with almost normal MRIs.
-"Do not correlate structure with function" is what they remind us of.
+We hope that the staff at Kennedy Krieger will see it fit to put him through a comprehensive rehabilitation program.
+This would extend his current planned discharge date past April 1st, but we are ready for that.